pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 Computer science can be thought of as the study of algorithms.
-However, we must be careful to include the fact that some problems may not have a solution.
-Although proving this statement is beyond the scope of this text, the fact that some problems cannot be solved is important for those who study computer science.
-We can fully define computer science, then, by including both types of problems and stating that computer science is the study of solutions to problems as well as the study of problems with no solutions.
+However, we must be careful to include the fact that some problems may not have a solution and others may not have solutions which can be executed in a satisfactory ampunt of time.
+Although proving this statement is beyond the scope of this text, the fact that some problems cannot be solved and/or cannot be solved in the amount of time vavailable is important for those who study computer science.
+We can fully define computer science, then, by including these types of problems and stating that computer science is the study of solutions to problems as well as the study of problems without fast solutions and including the study of problems without any soluations at all.

-It is also very common to include the word **computable** when describing problems and solutions.
+Hence, it is very common to include the word **computable** when describing problems and solutions.
 We say that a problem is computable if an algorithm exists for solving it.
-An alternative definition for computer science, then, is to say that computer science is the study of problems that are and that are not computable, the study of the existence and the nonexistence of algorithms.
-In any case, you will note that the word “computer” did not come up at all.
+An alternative definition for computer science, then, is to say that computer science is the study of problems that are and that are not computable, the study of the existence and the nonexistence of algorithms as well as the analysis of the relative speed of those algorithms.
+Here, you will note that the word “computer” did not come up at all.
 Solutions are considered independent from the machine.